sdan/geospot/README.md

 reward = exp(-distance_km / τ)
 ```

+The reward is just a monotonic transformation of distance—same information, different shape.
+Surprisingly, this works.
+You might expect RL to need richer signal (hierarchical labels, landmark detection, etc.), but the distance alone is enough when you schedule τ correctly.

 ## approach

 1. **SFT warm-start** — teach the model to output coordinates in a consistent format